 These will all be traditional Scottish recipes to give you a taste of authentic Scottish cuisine.
 Expect starters such as wild garlic pesto and gravlax (salmon) with homemade bread, mains like hand-made pork and game pies, and desserts to die for such as the classic Dunfilan pudding.

 Your guided cycling and hiking excursions will have their routes determined by you.
-Whether you want to challenge yourself with some hills and a long hard ride, or simply want to take a relaxing walk around the local area, all the routes are stunningly beautiful.
+Whether you want to challenge yourself with some hills and a long hard ride, or simply want to take a relaxing walk around the local area, all the routes are stunningly beautiful and perfect for anyone after an adventure holiday in Scotland.

 Whether you drink in the otherworldly Kilmartin Valley with its scattered ancient monuments, some of which date back 5000 years, or wander through the atmospheric Dunardy Forest, you can be certain that your guides will find the very best hidden routes for you to enjoy.